 New Haven Wrongful Death Attorneys

-At Action Law Group, our New Haven wrongful death attorneys care about our clients and believe negligent parties must be held financially responsible for their actions.
+At Action Law Group, our wrongful death attorneys in New Haven care about our clients and believe negligent parties must be held financially responsible for their actions.
 Your loved one shouldn’t have had to die as a result of someone else’s mistake.
 You can turn to our team knowing that we can put your legal goals first.

 While you focus on spending this time with your family, we can investigate the accident, collect evidence, and much more in order to secure the maximum amount of financial compensation available under the law.
 You deserve nothing but compassion during your time of need.

 Your family deserves to take this time to remember your loved one and heal, not worry about medical bills and funeral costs.
-Call us to handle your claim at (203) 439-3143, or fill out the online form.
+Call our New Haven wrongful death lawyers to handle your claim at (203) 439-3143, or fill out the online form.
 We don’t win until you do.

 Common Causes of Death